-VMware’s VAIO Compatibility Guide for Host Side Caching Software now lists Virtunet
+VirtuCache is Listed in VMware’s VAIO Compatibility Guide for Host Side Caching Software

-This link on VMware’s website states that our host side caching software is now on the Hardware Compatibility List (HCL) for VMware’s API for IO Filter (VAIO).
+This link on VMware’s website states that our host side caching software is on their Hardware Compatibility List (HCL) for VMware’s API for IO Filter (VAIO).

 Also being on HCL doesn’t mean better interoperability with VMware.
 There is no interoperability testing that VMware does separately from what we have already done for VirtuCache.

-In simple terms, being on VMware HCL means that VMware confirms that Virtunet is using VMware’s APIs to develop its host side caching software, and allows us to display the ‘VMware Ready’ logo on our marketing materials.
+The only thing that VMware’s HCL listing means is a confirmation from VMware that we are using VMware’s published APIs to develop VirtuCache, and they allow us to display the ‘VMware Ready’ logo on our marketing materials.

 Authored by Parag Patkar, CEO, Virtunet Systems.
 July 31, 2019.